jschnab/pyms-plot/paper/paper.md

 To test the hypothesis of different mycorrhizal colonization levels between groups, PyMS uses the Mann-Whitney test or its own implementation of the Kruskal-Wallis test with post-hoc analysis using the Dunn's test.
 These tests were chosen because the small sample sizes obtained during mycorrhizal colonization of roots makes less reliable the use of parametric tests.

 PyMS uses the module tkinter to provide a graphical user interface for data visualization and to perform statistical tests.
-PyMS relies on [@pandas] to manipulate data, [@matplotlib] to build plots and [@SciPy] for statistics.
+PyMS relies on pandas [@pandas] to manipulate data, matplotlib [@matplotlib] to build plots and SciPy [@SciPy] for statistics.

 # Acknowledgements